Please take time to review before you take your assessments.

 Links to review websites are provided as a courtesy for your use.
 They were not created, nor are they maintained, by Cosumnes River College.
 Please note that links on this page open new windows in your Internet browser.

-PREPARING for the ACCUPLACER© English, Math and ESL Assessment Tests
+PREPARING for ACCUPLACER© English, Math and ESL Assessments

 Before taking the ACCUPLACER© English, Math and ESL Assessment tests, you should strongly consider reviewing your English and Mathematical knowledge.
 Even a few hours of review could boost your score and place you into a higher level class.
 In turn, this could save you hundreds of dollars and hundreds of hours of class time and studying.
 Keep in mind that you are only permitted to take the test TWICE.